amanathwal/git/README.md

 ===== Fast Forwarding Commit===

-if you are in a branch and you checkout master or some other branch sometimes you see fast-forwarding, this happens when  there is a clear path from source branch to target branch commit.
-Like you checked out a branch b from a branch a and then there were no commits in branch a while you made commits to branch b and then when you checkout branch a you will see a fast-forwarding message.
+if you are in a branch and you checkout master or merge some other branch like this git merge branchname, sometimes you see fast-forwarding, this happens when  there is a clear path from source branch to target branch commit.
+Like you checked out a branch b from a branch a and then there were no commits in branch a while you made commits to branch b and then when you checkout branch a and try to merge branch b you will see a fast-forwarding message.
 This means all commits from b were applied on top of a and then pointer for a was moved.
 But with this you might loose track of the work done only in branch b.

-* git merge --NO-FF : not fast forwarding but this will have a merge commit even when isnt necessary
+* git merge --no-ff branchname : not fast forwarding but this will have a merge commit even when isnt necessary

 =====Miscellaneous===